sergueik/springboot_study/basic-go-mysql/README.md

 - published default port `3306` locally, but will not be using it directly The required enviroment entries `MYSQL_ROOT_PASSWORD`, `MYSQL_USER`,`MYSQL_DATABASE`, `MYSQL_PASSWORD` are described in Mysql docker image.

-Alternatively, it the container is already present but was stopped
+Alternatively, if the container is already present but was stopped
 ```sh
 docker container start mysql-server
 ```